Liouville property for groups and conformal dimension: Random walk and Liouville property

 \subsection{Proof of Liouville property under conformal dimension $<2$}

-In this subsection we complete the proof of the following statement on Liouville property. \begin{thm} Let $(G, \bim)$ be finitely generated contracting group such that $\cdim\lims<2$.
+In this subsection, we complete the proof of the following statement on Liouville property. \begin{thm} Let $(G, \bim)$ be finitely generated contracting group such that $\cdim\lims<2$.
 Let $p>p_c(G, \bim)$.
 Then every symmetric probability measure $\mu$ on $G$ with finite $p$-moment has trivial Poisson boundary. \end{thm}

 \begin{cor} Let $(G, \bim)$ be a finitely generated contracting group.
-If $\cdim\lims<2$, then $G$ is amenable. \end{cor} In the proofs below we take terminology and notation from Subsection \ref{subsec:one-dim}, in particular the set $U_{z,n}$ and the number of traverses $\tau_n$ as in Definition \ref{d-traverses} and Theorem \ref{th:traverses}.
+If $\cdim\lims<2$, then $G$ is amenable. \end{cor} In the proofs below we take terminology and notation from Subsection \ref{subsec:one-dim}.
+In particular, we suppose that $I\colon \Delta_0\otimes \bim^{\otimes n_0}\arr\Delta_0$ is a contracting model, where $\Delta_0$ is a locally finite connected graph, and after replacing $\bim$ by $\bim^{n_0}$ (which does not change the group $G$ as an abstract group) we suppose that $n_0=1$.
+As in Subsection \ref{subsec:one-dim}, we also assume (upon passing to a barycentric subdivision) that no pair of neighbouring vertices of $\Delta_0$ belong to the same $G$-orbit.
+Recall that then $\Gamma_0\colon =\Delta_0/G$ is a finite graph with no loops.
+For a vertex $z$ of $\Gamma_0$ we define the sets $U_{z,n}$ and the number of traverses $\tau_n$ as in Notation \ref{notation:traverses} and Definition \ref{d-traverses}, and are in position to apply Theorem \ref{th:traverses}.

-For clarity we first prove the theorem under the simplifying assumption that $\mu$ is symmetric and finitely supported.
+For clarity we first prove the theorem under the simplified assumption that $\mu$ is symmetric and finitely supported (which is enough to show amenability of $G$).